Mosavih/Nexus-Think-Tank/README.md

 #  SECTION 1: VISION AND INFORMATION FLOW
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This project aims to develop a semi-automated self-improving system that provides financial, political, military, governance, and technology analyses and forecasts (posts).
-Relevant data will be extracted and saved in the database in a structured format.
-Specialized agents will subsequently use the data to provide posts.
+This project aims to develop a semi-automated self-improving system that provides financial, scientific, political, environmental, governance, and technology analyses and forecasts (posts).
+Relevant data will be extracted and saved in a database.
+Specialized agents will subsequently use the data for forecasting/analysis.
 Each post will be saved in the database with a dedicated identifier.
 New evidence (data) will validate the previous posts, and their status will be updated, turning them into knowledge.
-The knowledge will be used to improve the performance of various agents.
+The knowledge will be used to improve the performance of the specialized agents.

 Reality